kung-fu-tzu/leonov.github.io/_posts/2012-12-09-linode-lxc.md

 lang: en
 ---

 Starting with Ubuntu 12.04 it is quite simple to create Linux Containers (aka LXC).
-As an OpenVZ fan and virtualization lover in general I've watching for LXC to come to life for a couple of years.
+As an OpenVZ fan and virtualization lover in general I've been watching for LXC to come to life for a couple of years.
 Finally, the Containers become ready to use out of the box.

 *BTW, Solaris and FreeBSD had this for ever.*